iot-lab/iot-lab.github.io/docs/os/riot.md

 - `num` specifies a free tap interface (see below);
 - `fd00::1/64` is the default IPv6 prefix.
 It can be replaced by another local prefix, or even by a global prefix (see [IPv6]({{ '/docs/getting-started/ipv6' | relative_url }})).

-To list tap interface in currently in use, launch the following command on the SSH frontend:
+To list tap interface currently in use, launch the following command on the SSH frontend:
 ```bash
 <login>@<site>:~$ ip addr show | grep tap
 ```